-All employees at the University College of Southeast Norway must self-archive their research results in USN's knowledge archive.
+All employees at the University of South-Eastern Norway must self-archive their research results in USN's knowledge archive.
 With self-archiving, the researcher uploads the full text document at the same time he/she registers the research result in CRIStin.
 If the publisher does not allow institutional archiving then the person concerned is exempt from the requirement.
 If one or more co-authors do not agree, the same applies.
-By research results it is meant published journal articles, book chapters, conference papers, etc. All approved doctoral theses at the University College of Southeast Norway must be made available in the knowledge archive.
-All master's theses that have been passed at the University College of Southeast Norway must be made available in the knowledge archive.
+By research results it is meant published journal articles, book chapters, conference papers, etc. All approved doctoral theses at the University of South-Eastern Norway must be made available in the knowledge archive.
+All master's theses that have been passed at the University of South-Eastern Norway must be made available in the knowledge archive.
 If the student does not want to make their master's thesis available in the knowledge archive, the person in question is exempted from the requirement.
 If the thesis is restricted, includes commercial matters etc., the same applies.

 2. All research results from USN must be made publicly accessible at the point of publication.

 This means that anyone can use and redistribute the material for various purposes without having to pay or obtain consent.
 USN wants employees to only publish in journals with embargo periods if there are no decent alternatives.

 All research results must be available as soon as they are published, without an embargo period.
 An embargo period is the period during which the publisher requires payment to access the publication.